 If you are unable to attend the Meeting or if you wish to vote in advance of the Meeting, please carefully follow the instructions on the proxy or voting instruction form.
 Shareholders that hold their common shares with a bank, broker or financial intermediary and wish to vote at the Meeting must carefully follow the instructions provided by their intermediary.
 In order to be effective, proxies must be received by the Chair of the Meeting no later than 48 hours (if voting by mail) or 24 hours (if voting by telephone or Internet) prior to the close of business on the date of the Meeting or any adjournment or postponement thereof.
 The time limit for the deposit of proxies may be waived by the Chair of the Meeting without notice.
-If you are attending the Meeting, please log-on to the virtual meeting in advance to ensure that your vote will be counted.
+If you are attending the Meeting, please log-on to the virtual meeting platform in advance to ensure that your vote will be counted.

-As shareholders of Aeterna Zentaris, it is very important that you read the management proxy circular of the Corporation dated April 5, 2021 and other Meeting materials carefully.
+As shareholders of Aeterna Zentaris, it is very important that you read the management proxy circular of the Corporation dated May 16, 2022 and other Meeting materials carefully.
 Even if you intend to attend the Meeting, it is recommended that you vote in advance by telephone or Internet to ensure that your vote is received before the Meeting.
 To cast your vote by telephone or Internet, please have your proxy card or voting instruction form in hand and carefully follow the instructions contained therein.
 Your telephone or Internet vote authorizes the named proxies to vote your common shares in the same manner as if you mark, sign and return your proxy card.
-If you vote by mail, your vote must be received before 5:00 p.m.
-(Eastern time) on Monday, May 3, 2021.
-If you vote by telephone or Internet, your vote must be received before 5:00 p.m.
-(Eastern time) on Tuesday, May 4, 2021.
+To be valid, your vote must be received before 5:00 p.m.
+(Eastern time) on Friday, June 17, 2022.